 Details of this level can be found in the German-language anthology on the bat, which goes back to a cooperation between the publishers DC and DK.
 It's worth taking a look at the 216-page hardcover book - especially for fans.
 Behind the idea is the author Matthew K. Manning, a recognized comics expert and involved in more than 90 books and dozens of comic books.
 He has also worked for DC and Marvel, but more relevant to the compendium is the expertise Manning has gained from authoring books on comics.
 The amount of information about Batman, his friends and his enemies has been researched in a correspondingly well-founded manner.

-The book contains obvious information and what to expect - what does Batman's armor look like and why does it look like it or: What happened to Bruce Wayne's parents?
+The book contains obvious information and what to expect - what does Batman's armor look like and why does it look like that or: What happened to Bruce Wayne's parents?
 But that shouldn't have been it.
 At least as many surprises can be found on the more than 200 pages of the book, which are filled to the brim with original comic drawings.
 It's about the legendary Arkham Asylum, about Batman and his son - and also about "Ace", the Bat-Dog.
 Some are amazing, some are funny.
 In any case, browsing through the compendium is great fun.
 Page after page there is something new to discover, divided from the golden era of the 1930s and 1940s to today's modern era.

 The transformation that Bruce Wayne and the bat, but also his companions and adversaries have undergone over the decades is surprising.
 The grey-blue bat, which was drawn in little detail, has become a black-armored muscleman.
 However, one thing has stood for the dark avenger from the very beginning and still stands today: the countless – more or less helpful – gadgets that Batman has to fall back on in the absence of real superpowers.
-There is also a lot to be found in “DC Batman – The World of the Dark Knight”.
+There is also a lot about this in "DC Batman - The World of the Dark Knight".
 Bat grenades, explosive pellets, various batarangs - there are info bits and drawings for all the crazy tools.
 The Batmobile and its further developments also find a place.

 It gets particularly exciting when Batman's Metaverse adventures are addressed.
 They weren't just weird, they were sometimes difficult to understand.
 The compendium also does educational work when it comes to classifying the stories of the bat and characters such as Reverse Flash, Batman from Zur-en-Arrh or White Lantern in the DC worlds.

 There are quite a few ideas that make you smile, given the weirdness that you would hardly believe the bat and her conservative alter ego as average fans.
 Ultimately, the many changes and modifications of the cartoon character are probably a key factor in its success.
 Things haven't gotten boring with Batman over the decades.
 The bat, as an ambivalent character, was rarely sympathetic.
 Driven by his tasks and equipped with sometimes questionable morals, the bat never had the clean man image of a Superman.
-Batman is a hero with rough edges - the compendium shows on its 200 pages impressively why you have to like "The Batman" in the end despite all its flaws.
+Batman is a hero with rough edges - the compendium impressively shows on its 200 pages why you have to like "The Batman" in the end despite all its flaws.

 In particular, the background of the character and the motives for his actions arouse interest.
 The book "Batman - The World of the Dark Knight" by DK Verlag serves this curiosity.
 The socio-critical undertones of the respective comic decades are also noticeable again and again: death and resurrection, poverty, feminism - many socially relevant topics can be found in Batman's adventures.
 If you list the individual stories loosely, you will have simply ignored a lot of the social criticism in the end.
 The compendium shows where to look more closely.